This post may contain affiliate links. Please read our disclosure policy.

 • This salmon pasta is best fresh.
 However, it will keep in the fridge in a covered container for 3-4 days, but I prefer to eat leftover seafood sooner rather than later.

-• I don’t recommend freezing leftover pasta.
+• I don’t recommend freezing leftovers of this pasta.

 Questions about this easy canned salmon pasta?
 Let me know in the comments below!
 I’d love it if you left a review and a star rating.
 You can also find me on Instagram.